tornadoweb/tornado/website/sphinx/releases/next.rst

 * The command-line interface to `tornado.testing.main` now supports additional arguments from the underlying `unittest` module:
   ``verbose``, ``quiet``, ``failfast``, ``catch``, ``buffer``.
-* New function `tornado.testing.bind_unused_port` both chooses a port and binds a socket to it, so there is no risk of another process using the same port.  ``get_unused_port`` is now deprecated.
 * The deprecated ``--autoreload`` option of `tornado.testing.main` has been removed.
 Use ``python -m tornado.autoreload`` as a prefix command instead.